By Dr. Mona Amini, MD

 Nearly 1 in 10 of Americans currently take an antidepressant, with millions more considering them as they become an increasingly viable way to address depression.
 Antidepressants are proven to help regulate mood and relieve symptoms of depression.
 In fact, a meta-analysis by Oxford University concluded that of 21 common antidepressants studied, all 21 antidepressants were more effective than placebo medications in treating major depression.

-If you’re someone who is considering or already taking medication, it’s important to know things like what an SSRI is, how they metabolize in your body, and how they actually help you get better.
+If you are someone who is considering or already taking antidepressant medication, it’s important to know facts such as what an antidepressant is, how they metabolize in your body, and how they actually help you feel better.
 While your doctor will certainly be able to help you select the right antidepressant(s), dosage, and treatment plan, it’s a good idea to be an informed consumer about your medication.

 Here, you can get a basic overview of what antidepressants are and how they might affect your body.
-We hope you can use this information to better inform your mental health journey!
+Use this information to better inform your mental health journey!

 What are antidepressants?

-Before we can understand how antidepressants work, let’s first lay out what we know about how depression itself works.
-We know that there are three factors that can commonly lead to depression: genetics, chemical imbalances in the brain, and mood dysregulation.
+Before we can understand how antidepressants work, let’s first lay out how depression itself works.
+We know that there are three factors that can commonly lead to depression: genetics, chemical imbalances in the brain, and difficulty in managing emotional responses.
 Any combination of these factors, or even less common ones such as stressful life events, can lead to depression.

 So, how are antidepressants supposed to help?